CalebQ42/static-appimage/README.md

 # Introduction

-This is a barebones alternative [AppImage](https://github.com/probonopd/AppImageKit) [type 2](https://github.com/AppImage/AppImageSpec/blob/master/draft.md#type-2-image-format) runtime (image loader) and image maker.
-The image is an application and a ZIP archive.
+This is a reworking of <https://github.com/orivej/static-appimage> that uses squashfs instead of zip.

-# Usage
+## Usage

 ```sh
 go get github.com/orivej/static-appimage/...